jonathan8567/Positioning/README.md

 # WebaltoPositioning

-WebaltoPositioning is a Python package for getting positioning data from webalto.
+WebaltoPositioning is a Python package that contains a class object "Position" to get positioning data from webalto.

 ## Installation